navalnica/whisper-finetuning-be/readme.md

 ## Resuming training from exising checkpoint
 When resuming training from existing checkpoint:
+* when using streaming, epoch will get reset to 0. that means order of items passed to a model would be the same, if the seed does not change. actual train_dataloader seed would be:
+  `train_dataloader.dataset.set_epoch(train_dataloader.dataset._epoch + 1)`
 * it's better to save all `checkpoint-\d+` dirs. better not to rely on data saved to `output_dir` because:
   * not all data is saved to `output_dir`. e.g. following files are not saved to `output_dir`:
     `optimizer.pt`, `rng_state.pth`, `scaler.pt`, `scheduler.pt`. so can't resume training in a correct way from